Rabbinic Judaism: Hellenistic Judaism

-Nevertheless, the cultural issues remained unresolved.
-The main issue separating the Hellenistic and other Jews was the application of biblical laws in a Hellenistic (melting pot) culture.
+Nevertheless, the region's cultural issues remained unresolved.
+The main issue separating Hellenistic and other Jews was the application of biblical laws in a Hellenistic melting pot culture.

-Hellenistic Judaism spread to Ptolemaic Egypt from the 3rd century BCE, and became a notable religio licita throughout the Roman Empire, until its decline in the 3rd century concurrent with the rise of Gnosticism and Early Christianity.
+Hellenistic Judaism spread to Ptolemaic Egypt from the 3rd century BCE, becoming a notable religio licita throughout the Roman Empire until its decline in the 3rd century concurrent with the rise of Gnosticism and early Christianity.

-The decline of Hellenistic Judaism is obscure.
-It may be that it was marginalized by, absorbed into or became Early Christianity (see the Gospel according to the Hebrews).
-The Acts of the Apostles at least report how Paul the Apostle preferredly evangelized communities of proselytes and Godfearers, or circles sympathetic to Judaism: the Apostolic Decree allowing converts to forgo circumcision made Christianity a more attractive option for interested pagans than Judaism.
-See also Circumcision controversy in early Christianity.
-The attractiveness of Christianity may, however, have suffered a setback with its being explicitly outlawed in the 80s CE by Domitian as a "Jewish superstition", while Judaism retained its privileges as long as members paid the Fiscus Judaicus.
-However, from a historical perspective, Persecution of Christians seemed only to increase the number of Christian converts, leading eventually to the adoption of Christianity by the Roman emperor Constantine and the subsequent development of the Byzantine Empire.
+The decline of Hellenistic Judaism remains obscure.
+It may be that it was marginalized by, absorbed into, or became early Christianity (see the Gospel of the Hebrews).
+The Acts of the Apostles, at least, report how Paul the Apostle preferentially evangelized communities of Jewish proselytes, Godfearers, and non-Jewish circles sympathetic to Judaism: the Apostolic Decree, which authorized proselytes to forgo circumcision, made Christianity an easier option for interested pagans in the empire than did Judaism (see also circumcision controversy in early Christianity).
+However, nascent Christianity's attractiveness may have suffered a setback when it was explicitly outlawed in the 80s CE by Domitian as a "Jewish superstition", while Judaism retained its privileges as long as Jews paid the Fiscus Judaicus.
+However, from a historical perspective, the state's persecution of Christians seemed only to increase the frequency of pagan conversions to Christianity, leading eventually to the adoption of Christianity by the Roman emperor Constantine the Great, himself a convert.

-On the other hand, mainstream Judaism began to reject Hellenistic currents, outlawing use of the Septuagint (see also the Council of Jamnia).
-Remaining currents of Hellenistic Judaism may have merged into Gnostic movements in the early centuries CE.
+On the other hand, mainstream Judaism began to reject Hellenistic currents, outlawing the use of the Septuagint (see also the Council of Jamnia).
+Remaining currents of Hellenistic Judaism may have merged into Gnostic movements or early Rabbinic Judaism in the early centuries CE.

+Periodization and development

+Classical rabbinic Judaism is seen as consisting of three separate strata: tannaitic (until 200 CE), amoraic (200–500 CE), and saboraic (500 CE–7th century).